 People who have high levels of self-confidence set very high standards for themselves.
 Their high standards encourage them to think and act in a way that goes above and beyond how normal people would think and act in typical situations.

 These people expect more from themselves in every situation, and because they expect more they are naturally more confident that they can get the job done.
 Of course, confidence comes from reaching those personal standards, which is why they don’t set standards that are beyond what they are capable of.
 They instead set achievable standards and then raise the bar over time as they gain more experience and confidence.
 That is, in essence, one of the key ways of how to grow your self-confidence over time.

 Self-criticism, procrastination, perfectionism, dwelling on failure and mistakes… all of these things will immediately deplete your levels of self-confidence, which is why people with high levels of self-confidence never dabble in these habits.
 In fact, they avoid these habits like a plague because they fully understand the negative impact they can have.

 For instance, criticizing yourself goes against the habit of curiosity and using humor and empowering language.
-Dwelling on failure and mistakes goes against the habit of gratitude and asking solution focused questions.
+Dwelling on failure and mistakes go against the habit of gratitude and asking solution-focused questions.
 Indulging in procrastination goes against the act of setting higher standards.
 And then there is perfectionism.
-This is a form of “patience”, however it is also a form of procrastination that hides fear and indecision, which certainly don’t mesh very well with self-confidence.
+This is a form of “patience”, however, it is also a form of procrastination that hides fear and indecision, which certainly don’t mesh very well with self-confidence.